“So man lies down and does not rise, till the heavens are no more. They will not awake nor be roused from their sleep.”

-Unfortunately, Job did not fully understand heaven and hell.
-Some religions, like Jehovah’s Witnesses, have used this chapter as doctrine that there is no afterlife when you die.
-Hell and judgement are real and Jesus describes this for us in Mathew 25:41-46.
-And for us today, it is very important to know the entire bible so that we are not mislead.
+It is unfortunate that some religions have used this chapter to teach that there is no afterlife when you die.
+Hell and judgment are real, and Jesus describes this for us in Matthew twenty-five.
+Scripture must be used to back-up scripture, and it is imperative to know the entire Bible so that we are not misled.

-In a Lifeway research poll taken in 2017, it is reported that only 11 percent of Christian’s have read the bible all the way through and only 9 percent have read it through more than once.
-What a sad statistic, isn’t it?
-What is even more sad is sometimes we know more about TV shows and sports teams than we do about our Lord.
+In a Lifeway research poll taken in 2017, it was reported that only eleven percent of Christians have read the Bible all the way through, and only nine percent have read it through more than once.
+What a sad statistic!
+What is even more disturbing is sometimes we know more about television shows, movies, and sports teams than we do about our Lord.

 Hosea 4:6 says, “My people are destroyed for lack of knowledge.”
-I believe this is a main reason that many will “fall away” from faith in Jesus in the last days (1 Tim.
+I believe this is the main reason that many will “fall away” from faith in Jesus in the last days (1 Tim.
 4:1).
-Today, will you pick up your bible and begin reading it through?
+Today, will you pick up your Bible and begin reading it through?
 Spend time with Jesus today.
 Don’t be deceived!